mainlp/logme-nlp/README.md

 * **AGNews (Zhang et al., 2015)** is a news topic classification dataset, the scripts for which can be found in `project/src/tasks/topic/`.
 The data is obtained from `huggingface`.
 * **Airline Twitter (Crowdflower, 2020)** is a sentiment analysis dataset, the scripts for which can be found in `project/src/tasks/sentiment/`.
 It requires a separate download of the original data files.
-* **SciERC (Luan et al., 2018)** is a relation classification dataset.
+* **SciERC (Luan et al., 2018)** is a relation classification dataset, the scripts for which can be found in `project/src/tasks/relclass/`.
 It requires a separate download of the original data files.
 * **MNLI (Williams et al., 2018)** is a natural language inference dataset, the scripts for which can be found in `project/src/tasks/glue/`.
 The original data is downloaded automatically during the conversion process.
 * **QNLI (Rajpurkar et al., 2016)** is a question answering / natural language inference dataset, the scripts for which can be found in `project/src/tasks/glue/`.
 The original data is downloaded automatically during the conversion process.
 * **RTE (Giampiccolo et al., 2007)** is a natural language inference dataset, the scripts for which can be found in `project/src/tasks/glue/`.
 The original data is downloaded automatically during the conversion process.
 * **EWT (Silveira et all., 2014)** is a syntactic dependency treebank, the scripts for which can be found in `project/src/tasks/sentiment/`.
 It requires a separate download of the original data files.
-* **CrossNER (Liu et al., 2021)** is a named entity recognition dataset.
+* **CrossNER (Liu et al., 2021)** is a named entity recognition dataset, the scripts for which can be found in `project/src/tasks/crossner-{news,science}/`.
 It requires a separate download of the original data files.
 * **JobStack (Jensen et al., 2021)** is a deidentification of job postings dataset, the scripts for which can be found in `projects/src/tasks/deidentification/`.
 The data is obtained from the authors.

 To run specific configurations of the experiments above, such as "mean-pooled sequence classification on BioBERT with full fine-tuning" etc., please refer to the examples below.